choogiesaur/codebits/README.md

 Python scripts to do various coding tasks such as batch converting images, formatting text in desired ways.

 ## algorithms
 From-scratch implementations of well-known algorithms, mostly in Python.
+WOAHHH TEST!

 ## data-structures
 From-scratch implementations of well-known data structures, mostly in Python.